Last Updated on

 >=.
 Try some of the following examples:

-As we have probably noticed, the result of each of these operations is a
+As you have probably noticed, the result of each of these operations is a

 false.
 In the future, we will see these operators being used to drive all sorts of logic.

-1 / 2 can result in a value of 0.
+1 / 2 will result in a value of 0.
 In computer science, we call this truncation.

 Truncation occurs because 32-bit integers can only hold discrete values.
 Instead of rounding the output, integers just drop any bits that do not fit in the 32-bit window.
 This is true for all of the data types, but it is often easier to notice with integers.